 This photo workshop celebrates Autumn in Southern West Virginia near the New River Gorge.
 The program is designed for those with a basic knowledge of the operation of a 35 mm SLR digital camera with an interest in nature photography.
 Workshop emphasis is on improving photographic skills, creativity, and optimizing the use of your camera.
 The workshop includes an orientation PowerPoint program followed by photography in the field.
 Included is a critique/review of images from the weekend.
 Topics covered: 1) equipment selection and operation, 2) composition, creativity and perspective, 3) metering and exposure, 4) lighting, 5) basic image manipulation and 6) locating, approaching and photographing wildlife.
-Beginning and advanced photographers are welcome.
+Beginning and advanced photographers welcome.
+Limit 6 participants.

 Details & Schedule: